 Use The Dome

 For the keyword research in our SEO game plan start off with just a blank word or docs sheet and just start writing down keywords you think someone interested in your product or service would search for in Google.
 So for example, if you do heating and cooling SEO then some examples might be HVAC SEO, plumbing SEO, search engine optimization for HVAC, etc. Whether these keywords have any search volume is irrelevant at this point.
 Just brainstorm all the words you can come up with and write them down.
+There is nothing you can do wrong with coming up with keywords at this point.
+You just want to write down as many as possible.

 You can also include different variations of the same keyword.
 For example, if you plan to target the same service in different locations you could write down, web design NYC, web design Newark, web design long island, etc. This can be a great way to find additional keywords that are easy to rank for and can provide some great traffic to your website.
 In the beginning, it might be a little bit difficult to come up with these keywords but eventually, you will train your brain until it becomes a breeze.
 If you focus on locations specific keywords, have a look on Google Maps and see what the surrounding cities are called to get more ideas for keywords.